carloseduardoxp/VEM2021-reproduction-kit/README.md

 - R_Studio_Readability_Understandability.csv : 10 queries with 20 code snippets separated by best and worst readability and understandability criteria, and the average developers likert evaluation.

+The R scripts are:

+- kappa.R - is a R script to calculate the kappa agreement between the five developers.

+- likert.R - is a R script to run the Wilcoxon signed-rank test to extract the p-value, effect size and produces the boxplots.

 Something not working as expected?